Step 1: Learn more about the block scheduling process

-View your "Holds and Warnings: in order to be blocked enrolled, all holds must be cleared by October 20, 2017.
+View your "Holds and Warnings: in order to be blocked enrolled for Spring Quarter 2019, all holds must be cleared by February 6, 2019.
 If you have a hold, click on it for more information, including contact information for the appropriate office that placed it.

-View your “First Round Registration Appointment:" on October 23, 2017, your assigned day/time that you can make additions/changes to your block schedule (if necessary) will be posted.
+View your “First Round Registration Appointment:" on February 7, 2019, your assigned day/time that you can make additions/changes to your Spring Quarter 2019 block schedule (if necessary) will be posted.

-View courses in your block schedule: To access your block schedule, click on "My Class Schedule" and select Winter Quarter 2018.
-The Registrar’s Office will start scheduling courses on October 23, 2017.
-However, your block schedule will not be finalized until November 2, 2017.
+View courses in your block schedule: To access your block schedule, click on "My Class Schedule" and select Spring Quarter 2019.
+Your block schedule will not be finalized until February 21, 2019.
 Make sure to check your schedule after this date.

 Should I make changes to my schedule?

 It is not recommended that you drop any courses from your block schedule.
-You were blocked into a course because it is a course your department recommends you take in your first year.
+You were blocked into a course because it is a course your department recommends you take it.